cortoproject/corto-x/README.md

      - "": rule1
      - " times [0-9]": rule2
 ```
 This ensures that common parts in regular expressions are never evaluated more than once per input line, which allows for very fast parsing.
+Especially projects with large numbers of regular expressions will see a big increase in performance when comparing with the naive approach (test each string against each full expression).